byuoitav/central-event-system/readme.md

 2. Repeaters
 3. Messengers

-The roles are discussed below
+The roles are discussed below.

 ### Hub